rhass/relativity/presentation.md

 - Started to learn how to create debian packages.
 - Performed hardware compatibility testing for various hardware vendors.
 ### Dakim
-- Transformed package build and release process
+- Transformed package build and release process.
 ### Rapid7
 - Introduced Infrastructure-as-Code and Configuration-as-Code using Chef and Terraform for building VMWare and AWS infrastructure.
 - Transformed manual Jenkins server and worker build/config into fully automated Chef cookbooks.